hibol/Miette/README.md

 - Photos are browsable via an infinite carousel (previous/next navigation) with the capture date displayed
 - Thumbnails are derived from the full image filename (`*_thumb.ext`) — no extra database column required

+**On-demand glossary**
+- Dedicated glossary page (`/glossaire`) listing culinary terms alphabetically, with a sticky letter index (sidebar on desktop, scrollable bar on mobile)
+- On any recipe page, a "?" button highlights all recognized terms and aliases inline; tooltips show the definition on hover (desktop) or tap (mobile)
+- Terms are fetched lazily on first activation and cached for the session; the button shows a cuboctahedron spinner while loading
+- Admins can add, edit, and delete terms and their aliases directly from the glossary page

+**Visual identity**
+- A rotating cuboctahedron (wireframe, 12 vertices, 24 edges) serves as the app's loading indicator: full-page before Vue mounts, inline spinner on async buttons
+- The bocal (jar) variant on the `/a-propos` page frames the shape as an illustration rather than a loader
+- Animation runs via Canvas 2D with perspective projection and depth-based edge weight; DPR-aware for retina screens

 **Admin**
 - Create, edit, and delete recipes
 - Maintenance page: rebuild the full-text search index, view and delete orphan ingredients (ingredients no longer used in any recipe)